ArturN31/weather-app-test/README.md

 As required, all external API calls are proxied through a Next.js server route to secure the API key.

-- Obtain an API key from a weather provider (e.g., OpenWeatherMap).
+- Obtain an API key from a weather provider `https://openweathermap.org/`

 - Create a file named `.env.local` in the root of the project directory.